altogi/StockPredictionsWithFinancialNews/README.md

 Moreover, to demonstrate the functionalities of the application, as well as to give an example of how its steps are executed, a notebook [*Prediction_of_Stock_Market_Evolutions_with_Financial_News.ipynb*](https://github.com/altogi/StockPredictionsWithFinancialNews/blob/main/Prediction_of_Stock_Market_Evolutions_with_Financial_News.ipynb) is at the user's disposal.

-With regards to the preprocessing of the dataset, the method `text.texts_from_df()` from ktrain is used, and it is made sure that if previous preprocessings have been carried out for the same model and combination of parameters, it can be reloaded instead of recomputed.
-The preprocessing files will be stored in a folder specific to the current combination of `model`, `max_len`, `validation_size`, `batch_size`, and `split_type`.
-Similarly, in the case in which the model has already been trained and its corresponding predictor has been stored, it is loaded alongside its predictions (if already computed), and thus the definition of a ktrain model and learner for further training is avoided.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->